What is Google Consent Mode?

 Sites using Google Consent Mode

-A sample of higher-traffic domains in the TagStack index where Google Consent Mode was detected.
+A sample of domains in the TagStack index where Google Consent Mode was detected.

 Is your Google Consent Mode set up correctly?